ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 In this case, `_app` would be our module (*file*), and `SetGlobalParams` would be a class inside the module we wish to use across our project files.

-We prepend our module import with a dot `.` since, even though we're on the same directory as our modules, the Python interpreter doesn't know that.
-This is why we explicitly have to specify we would like to import the `_app.py` module which is located inside the current directory (`.`).
+We prepend our module import with a dot `.` since the Python interpreter doesn't know that even though we're in the same directory as our modules.
+This is why we explicitly have to specify we would like to import the `_app.py` module, which is located inside the current directory (`.`).

-We can create an `__init__.py` file per package, and populate with our module imports.
+We can create an `__init__.py` file per package and populate it with our module imports.

 Imports for `aplication/__init__.py`: